KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 The Linux testing includes iterating on all of the validation layer tests over multiple [different device](https://github.com/KhronosGroup/Vulkan-ValidationLayers/tree/master/tests/device_profiles) profiles using the [devsim layer](https://github.com/LunarG/VulkanTools/tree/master/layersvt) in combination with the [mock icd](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd).
 This is a fast way to simulate testing across different devices.
 Any new tests must pass across all device profiles.

 #### **Special Considerations for Validation Layers**
-* **Validation Tests**  If you are submitting a change that adds a new validation check, you should also construct a "negative" test function.
+* **Validation Tests:**  If you are submitting a change that adds a new validation check, you should also construct a "negative" test function.
 The negative test function purposely violates the validation rule that the new validation check is looking for.
 The test should cause your new validation check to identify the violation and issue a validation error report.
 And finally, the test should check that the validation error report is generated and consider the test as "passing" if the report is received.
 Otherwise, the test should indicate "failure".
-This new test should be added to the validation layer test program in the `tests` directory and contributed at the same time as the new validation check itself, along with appropriate updates to `layers\vk_validation_error_database.txt`.
+This new test should be added to the validation layer test program in the `tests` directory and contributed at the same time as the new validation check itself.
 There are many existing validation tests in this directory that can be used as a starting point.
-* **Validation Checks**  The majority of validation checks are carried out by the Core Validation layer.
+* **Validation Checks:**  The majority of validation checks are carried out by the Core Validation layer.
 In general, this layer contains checks that require some amount of application state to carry out.
 In contrast, the parameter validation layer contains checks that require (mostly) no state at all.
 Please inquire if you are unsure of the location for your contribution.
 The other layers (threading, object_tracker, unique_objects) are more special-purpose and are mostly code-generated from the specification.
-* **Validation Error/Warning Messages**  Strive to give specific information describing the particulars of the failure, including output all of the applicable Vulkan Objects and related values.
+* **Validation Error/Warning Messages:**  Strive to give specific information describing the particulars of the failure, including output all of the applicable Vulkan Objects and related values.
 Also, ensure that when messages can give suggestions about _how_ to fix the problem, they should do so to better assist the user.
+* **Validation Statistics:** The `vk_validation_stats.py` script (in the scripts directory) inspects the layer and test source files and reports a variety of statistics on validation completeness and correctness.
+Before submitting a change you should run this script with the consistency check (`-c`) argument to ensure that your changes have not introduced any inconsistencies in the code.

 ### **Contributor License Agreement (CLA)**